nafizjiwa/REACT-REDUX-Complex-State/README.md

 - ACTIONS CREATORS CAN ALSO HAVE A:

-      payload — additionsl data passed to the reducer to change the state
+      payload — additional data passed to the reducer to change the state
 - For Example an App with a SearchBar componenr can have 2 actions which get dispached to change state of that searchbar whenever a user input in the SearchBar

 *** 1. If the user enters a searchTerm of Spaghetti  &emsp;  &emsp; &emsp;   *** 2.
 If the user clears the search field no data sent but an empty string ' '